Shu-Shine/Deep-Survival-Analysis-for-Remaining-Process-Runtime-Prediction/README.md

 ### Point prediction
 Another problem with applying survival analysis to the remaining runtime prediction is that the outcome of the survival model is a probability distribution, while the ultimate goal of our task is to gain the estimation of the left time in the process, which is only a single value.
 An additional procedure was implemented, which was to convert probability distribution into point prediction using a probability threshold, determined from grid search.

+## Result
+The effectiveness of DeepSurv can be described by comparing its Mean Absolute Error (MAE) with that of other models in the evaluation.
+In this case, DeepSurv achieved an MAE of 7.842, which overperforms the traditional methods like Transition system and Stochastic Petri net.
+While DeepSurv did not achieve the highest performance in this particular evaluation, being outperformed by LSTM with a score of 7.15, it still demonstrates the capability to provide reasonably accurate predictions of remaining process runtime, showcasing its potential as a viable approach in this field.

 References
 [1] Boudewijn van Dongen, Bpi challenge 2017, 2017, [online] Available: https://data.4tu.nl/articles/_/12696884/1 .